EMDR Therapy For Addiction Recovery In Florida

 Obsessive-compulsive disorder (OCD) and OCD-spectrum disorders are debilitating disorders in which unreasonable fears or uncontrolled thoughts result in compulsive behaviors.
 Although OCD can often be controlled with medications, EMDR therapy is now being studied as a treatment for OCD.

-One of the treatments therapists often use when counseling OCD clients is habituation therapy.
-In habituation therapy, clients are gradually exposed to the triggers that launch a full scale OCD attack.
+One of the treatments therapists often uses when counseling OCD clients is habituation therapy.
+In habituation therapy, clients are gradually exposed to the triggers that launch a full-scale OCD attack.
 Clients who are germaphobic, for example, may be asked to visualize themselves touching door handles in a public place.
 By imagining this action, they gradually become accustomed to the action without the compulsive hand-washing that may accompany it in real life.

 EMDR uses a similar method of recollection and imagination to expose clients to traumatic thoughts.
 By combining this method with EMDR’s eye movement trigger, therapists are hoping that EMDR helps people with OCD get out of the obsessive “thought loop” around the compulsive behaviors that trigger their repetition.

 EMDR therapy isn’t just for a post-traumatic stress disorder.
 EMDR is also effective for people suffering from traumatic experiences:

 - Childhood sexual abuse

 - Panic attacks